Your Feet and Your Body Structure…or Biomechanics

 Over time, soft tissue slowly becomes stretched and this loss of support causes abnormal foot function during walking or running.
 In turn, this leads to changes in the biomechanics of the ankles and further up the leg to the knees, hip, pelvis and spinal column.

-At Dr. Abbie Clinics our practitioners are trained in the unique Najjarine Assessment System (NAS), an advanced podiatric biomechanical technique designed to identify the cause of a patient’s biomechanical condition and help prescribe their treatment regime.
+At Dr. Abbie Clinics our practitioners are trained in the unique Najjarine Biomechanical Assessment (NBA) technique, an advanced podiatric biomechanical technique designed to identify the cause of a patient’s condition and help prescribe their treatment regime.

 The system – developed by Dr Abbie Najjarine – has its origins in engineering, allowing the practitioner to analytically and holistically assess the patient’s biomechanical alignment, from the feet up, whilst educating the patient on the ‘why’ and ‘how’ of their condition.